brycie-boy/quartz/content/Self-reliance.md

 ## Self-reliance #🧠

-Self-reliance refers to an attitude of mind in which one places trust in their own judgement and relies on themselves as the basis for truth and morality rather than [[groupthink]] or [[authority bias]].
+Self-reliance refers to the act of trusting in one’s own judgement and referring to oneself as the basis for truth and morality rather than [[groupthink]] or [[authority bias]].

 ___